Apress/beginning-cpp23/Compiling.md

 <img src="Images/VisualStudio.png" alt="Visual Studio solution"/>

-For each exercise, there is one stub project in which you can try your solution, and one projecting containing our reference solution.
+For each exercise, there is one stub project from which you can start when solving the exercise, and one project containing our reference solution.

 For your convenience,
 we highly recommend you to let Visual Studio use the currently selected project as "Startup project".